 Masks virtually disappeared--along with Carnevale--when Napoleon's troops brought an end to the Venetian Republic in 1797.
 However, they've staged a spectacular comeback since a group of former Academy of Fine Arts students opened Venice's first modern mask shop in 1978.

 Today's Venetian masks serve two functions: as vehicles for self-expression and self-display during Carnevale, and as souvenirs or craft objects to take home as souvenirs of a Venetian trip.

 Masks are easy to obtain in Venice.
-Street vendors sell them (especially at Carnival time), and you can buy anything from mass-produced paper or ceramic miniatures to handcrafted papier-mache and leather masks by skilled artisans.
+Street vendors sell them (especially at Carnival time), and you can buy anything from mass-produced paper or ceramic miniatures from China to handcrafted papier-mache and leather masks by skilled local artisans.